EL-ATIFI-IMADE/AI-News-RAG/README.md

 | Slow responses | Use a smaller model like `phi3` |
 | Out of memory | Reduce `MAX_ARTICLES_PER_FEED` in config.py |

----

-## 📝 License

-MIT — free to use, modify, and distribute.